German cuisine: Meat

 The average annual meat consumption is 59.7 kg per person.
 The most common varieties are pork, poultry, and beef.
 Other varieties of meat are widely available, but are considered to be insignificant.

 Meat is usually braised; fried dishes also exist, but these recipes usually originate from France and Austria.
 Several cooking methods used to soften tough cuts have evolved into national specialties, including Sauerbraten (sour roast), involving marinating beef, horse meat or venison in a vinegar or wine vinegar mixture over several days.

 A long tradition of sausage-making exists in Germany; more than 1,500 different types of sausage (Wurst) are made.
 Most Wurst is made with natural casings of pork, sheep or lamb intestines.
 Among the most popular and most common are Bratwurst, usually made of ground pork and spices, the Wiener (Viennese), which may be pork or beef and is smoked and fully cooked in a water bath, and Blutwurst (blood sausage) or Schwarzwurst (black sausage) made from blood (often of pigs or geese).
 Thousands of types of cold cuts also are available which are also called "Wurst" in German.
 There are many regional specialties, such as the Weißwurst (white sausage) popular in Bavaria or the Currywurst (depending on region, either a steamed pork sausage or a version of the Bratwurst, sliced and spiced with curry ketchup) popular in the metropolitan areas of Berlin, Hamburg and the Ruhr Area.
 Strict regulations governing what may and may not be put into them have been in force in Germany since the 13th century.
 In the market ordinance of Landshut in 1236, it was set down that only top-quality meat could be made into sausages.
-Different types of sausages include also: Bierschinken, Bockwurst, Frankfurter Würstchen, Jagdwurst, Knackwurst, Liverwurst, Mettwurst, Nürnberger Bratwürste, Nürnberger Rostbratwurst, Regensburger Wurst, Saumagen, Teewurst, Thuringian sausage, Weißwurst, Westfälische Rinderwurst and Wollwurst.
+Different types of sausages include also: Bierschinken, Bockwurst, Frankfurter Würstchen, Jagdwurst, Knackwurst, Liverwurst, Mettwurst, Nürnberger Bratwürste, Nürnberger Rostbratwurst, Regensburger Wurst, Saumagen, Teewurst, Thuringian sausage, Westfälische Rinderwurst and Wollwurst.